zazortik/azure-xplat-cli/README.md

   * HDInsight (Note: The HDInsight commands in ASM mode are deprecated and will be removed by Jan.
 2017)
   * Key Vault
   * Batch
+* Service fabric management (Only works for Linux cluster currently, coming soon on Windows cluster)

 Note: The list of features may not be up-to-date.
 For accurate command details, type `azure` | `azure -h` | `azure --help` to navigate through the help system.
 Also, use `azure config mode asm|arm` to switch between service management (Version V1)and resource management (Version V2) of the Azure REST API.